Nonparametric Statistical Inference for Ergodic Processes: Introduction

 Although empirical estimates of the distributional distance involve taking an infinite sum, in practice it is obvious that only a finite number of summands has to be calculated.
 This is due to the fact that empirical estimates have to be compared to each other or to theoretically known probabilities, and since the (bounded) summands have (exponentially) decreasing weights, the result of the comparison is known after only finitely many evaluations.
 Therefore, the algorithms presented can be applied in practice.
-On the other hand, the main value of the results is in the demonstration of what is possible in principle; finding practically efficient procedures for each of the considered problems is an interestring problem for further research.
+On the other hand, the main value of the results is in the demonstration of what is possible in principle; finding practically efficient procedures for each of the considered problems is an interesting problem for further research.
+A closely related but more practical approach is that of tests based on universal codes \cite{r2,br2}.